tawaunl/ALS_WGBS/README.md

 instead of using basic features we can create more complex features that may better than the current ones used.
 This will increase our F1- scores we can also explore more Advanced models like SVMs and Neural networks.

+## 11. Integration and comparison of Protein and Gene Expression
+Having other modalities can improve predictive models of ALS

 ## Conclusion

-This comprehensive analysis pipeline provides a robust framework for exploring cfDNA fragmentation patterns and their potential as biomarkers for distinguishing disease states.
+This analysis pipeline provides a framework for exploring cfDNA fragmentation patterns and their potential as biomarkers for distinguishing disease states.
 The current implementation focuses on various aspects of fragment length, genomic distribution, and end motifs, culminating in a classification module.
 The results, including statistical summaries, plots, and classification metrics, are output to the `Figures` directory, offering valuable insights into the differences between ALS and Control cfDNA profiles.
-The modular design, with separate functions and analysis scripts, ensures maintainability and scalability for future investigations with larger datasets or additional analyses like methylation.